 This dessert uses a different kind of rice called “Sticky Rice” or “Glutinous Rice”.
 This rice is not the same as regular rice (like Jasmine, Basmati etc.) as it has a higher starch content which makes the rice sticky and thick when cooked.
 You can normally find this in Asian section in the grocery or any Asian store.
 Because this kind of rice has a higher starch content, you have to cook it in a low to medium heat to get a nice sticky smooth texture.
 It also consumes more liquid that regular rice, so when the water starts to reduced and the rice is still not cook, just add a bit of a liquid from time to time.
 Also, since it gets thick and sticky, it helps if you continuously stir the mixture to avoid sticking at the bottom of the pan.

-- Prepare the Sticky Rice: Wash the sticky rice, then soak for 30 minutes minimum.
-If you have time, soak it overnight cover and leave in the refrigerator.
+- Prepare the Sticky Rice: Wash the sticky rice, then soak for at least 30 minutes.

 - Cook the Sticky Rice: Remove the water and transfer the sticky rice in a pan.
 Pour coconut milk and coconut water or water.
 Add sugar then simmer in medium low heat while continuously stirring until the coconut milk evaporates making the consistency sticky and thick (around 25 – 30 minutes).
 Do not leave unattended and do not cook in high heat as it can get burned easily.
 Add more coconut water as needed until the sticky rice is fully cooked and soft.
 Adjust sweetness by adding more sugar as needed.
 The consistency will still get thick as it cool.